 Using these treatments (on a regular basis, as suggested in the product instructions and under the guidance of your doctor) will boost the effectiveness of your stretching (providing long-lasting benefits), and lessen the chance and/or severity of joint degeneration, muscular atrophy, re-injury or other soft tissue pain during your recovery process.

 Part of recovery is building a plan for successful healing that includes 3 essential elements: a warm-up, stretching and a cool down.
 This 3-step approach is also used in clinic settings.
 It's a process that provides the best results and impact of your stretching.

 Step 1 - Warm Up The Area You Intend to Stretch

-For this 1st step many physical therapists will use heat, manual manipulation, deep tissue massage, clinical ultrasound devices or a warm bath to warm up your injury area and the entire joint.
+For this 1st step many PTs will use heat, manual manipulation, deep tissue massage, clinical ultrasound devices or a warm bath to warm up your injury area and the entire joint.
 The goal during this first step is to increase healthy blood flow circulation and relax your soft tissue.
 Warming up the area will increase the elastic nature of your tendons, ligaments, and muscles, making it much easier to stretch, and when needed, hold the stretch.
 This will also extend the amount that you will be able to stretch your affected joint.

 Step 2 - Do Your Exercise/Stretch Routine

 Proper stretching of your affected joint is meant to increase range of motion and strengthen all of the supporting tissue in the injured area.
 When stretching it's important to also develop the surrounding muscles as they will be taking on some of the work that your injured tendon can't handle.
 Strengthening your entire area will also give you a better chance of slowly improving the mobility of your joint.
 This injured soft tissue will only be as healthy and pain free as you make it with doing your daily stretching exercises.
 Gaining back your mobility is critical to developing a healthy joint.

 Step 3 - Cool Down The Stretched Area